 Mr Curtis will discuss this with you and recommend a hormone replacement therapy regime to suit you.

-A laparoscopic hysterectomy is now the most common - and generally preferred method - of carrying out this procedure.
+A laparoscopic hysterectomy is now one of the most common methods of carrying out this procedure.
 A telescope (laparoscope) is passed through a small incision in the abdomen which then projects images back to a video monitor.
 One or two further, small incisions are made to pass instruments through into the abdomen.

 Once the procedure is over the incisions are closed with dissolvable stitches under the skin and covered with small dressings.